aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 1/readme.md

 - This formula represents the core idea of gradient descent.
 There are variations like Stochastic Gradient Descent (SGD) and Mini-batch Gradient Descent that change how the gradient is calculated.
 - The cost function (J) will be different depending on the type of machine learning model you're training.

+### The Role of the Learning Rate

+The learning rate is a crucial hyperparameter (a value we set before training).
+It determines how large the steps are that the algorithm takes during its descent.
+Here's how it impacts things:

+- **Too Small:** If the learning rate is too small, the algorithm will take tiny steps.
+Convergence towards the minimum will be slow, and the model risks getting stuck in shallow local minima (small dips, but not the true lowest point).

+- **Too Large:** If the learning rate is too large, the algorithm may take giant leaps and recklessly overshoot the minimum.
+It might even diverge, becoming unstable and failing to find any solution at all.

+- **Just Right:** A good learning rate helps find a balance.
+Steps are big enough to make progress, but controlled enough.

+#### Impact on Gradient Descent:

+1. **Convergence:**

+   - Too high a learning rate can make the updates too large, leading to oscillations around the minimum instead of finding it.
+The algorithm might even diverge, getting worse with each update!
+   - Too small a learning rate makes your "walk" painfully slow, drastically increasing the time to find a good solution.

+2. **Finding True Minimum:**

+   - A very high learning rate might cause you to jump right past little dips and valleys that contain the actual best solution (global minimum).
+   - Smaller learning rates let you explore the space more thoroughly, increasing the chance of finding the true best solution.